de-wiring/containerspec/README.md

 0m4.074s
 ```

-Find a **more detailed example** in [tests/examples-tests](https://github.com/de-wiring/spec-dockerbox/tree/master/tests/example-tests).
+Find a **more detailed examples** in [tests/examples-tests](https://github.com/de-wiring/containerspec/tree/master/tests/example-tests).

-`Vagrantfile` will set up a vm where an automated build test can be run.
+`Vagrantfile` will set up a virtual machine where an automated build test can be run (see [tests/core-tests](https://github.com/de-wiring/containerspec/tree/master/tests/core-tests))

 References
 ----------